 - Fertilise your paddock grass

 Now that you’ve properly prepared the ground, it’s a great time to fertilise.
-Use a horse paddock fertiliser which has been specifically designed to promote grass growth in paddocks.
+Use a horse paddock fertiliser that has been specifically designed to promote grass growth in paddocks.
 Make sure to check the manufacturer’s recommendations for rest periods afterwards.

 Summer Paddock Maintenance